Enhancing experience of Elearning Modules with Augmented & Virtual Reality

 AR will be used more as a point of need training i.e. instead of using standard classrooms or training environments, AR can be directly used on actual locations.
 For example, for as simple a procedure as changing the nuts of a transformer, the machine can be damaged if the right tools are not used.
 In this case, an AR tool, preferably a smartphone owing to its ubiquitous nature can be used to simply point to the nut and the application will identify which tools should be used to correctly complete the procedure without causing damage to the unit.

-In similar ways, Augmented Reality can be used for training of innumerable complicated products.
+In similar ways, Augmented Reality in Elearning can be used for training of innumerable complicated products.

 To summarize, one technology is not better than the other.
 There are many cases where both Augmented and Virtual Reality can be used together to enhance the entire Elearning experience.